 Like any homemade salad dressing, you can easily substitute ingredients, add some of your own, or leave one out.
 That’s the beauty of homemade!
 Here’s a few ideas:

-- Substitute white balsamic vinegar, champagne vinegar, or sherry vinegar for the white wine vinegar.
+- Use a different vinegar.
+Substitute white balsamic vinegar, champagne vinegar, or sherry vinegar for the white wine vinegar.
 Each type of vinegar will change the flavor profile of this dressing so use the one you like best.

-- Like sweet dressing?
+- Make it sweeter.
+Like sweet dressing?
 The preserves are quite sweet but add honey or agave if you have a sweet tooth.

-- Add a squeeze of lemon juice to brighten the flavor.
+- Add lemon.
+Add a squeeze of lemon juice to brighten the flavor.

-- Enhance with chopped herbs such as rosemary, sage, or thyme.
+- Embellish with fresh herbs.
+Enhance with chopped fresh herbs such as rosemary, sage, or thyme.

 - Try it with other fruit.
 Substitute a different fruit preserve, such as cherry, blackberry, or orange marmalade.
 We really love this raspberry vinaigrette recipe which is made with lots of fresh raspberries.

 You can easily make this dressing ahead.
 If you’re using it within a day, just keep it on the counter in a covered jar or bowl until you’re ready.
 If you’re planning on using it tomorrow, refrigerate the dressing.
 Let it set out at room temperature for an hour or so because olive oil has a tendency to solidify when refrigerated.
 Give the dressing a good shake before using.